openedx/docs.openedx.org/source/developers/references/legacy_guide/architecture.rst

 This service is supported by a collection of other autonomous web services called independently deployed applications (IDAs).
-Over time, we plan to break out more of the existing edx-platform functions into new IDAs and MFEs.
+Over time, we plan to break out more of the existing edx-platform functions into new IDAs and MFEs (micro front-ends).
 This strategy will help manage the complexity of the edx-platform code base to make it as easy as possible for developers to approach and contribute to the project.

 .. image:: ./images/edx-architecture.png
   :width: 700
-  :alt: A diagram of the components and technologies that make up an edX site.
+  :alt: A diagram of the components and technologies that make up an Open edX site.

 Almost all of the server-side code in the Open edX project is in `Python`_, with `Django`_ as the web application framework.